• Products

 Here’s why.
 Emotionally connected customers buy more of your products and services, visit you more often, exhibit less price sensitivity, pay more attention to your communications, follow your advice, and recommend you more—everything you hope their experience with you will cause them to do.

 So how do you build emotional connections with clients?
 You show your clients that you care about more than their finances by having conversations about personal topics.
-Here’s how to get the info you need to connect emotionally with clients.
+Here’s how to get the information you need to connect emotionally with clients.

 Second, Gather Information About Your Clients’ Key Relationships